Mulan (2020 film): Plot

 Mulan rides back to camp and rescues Chen Honghui, a soldier she befriended in camp.
-Mulan decides to reveal her gender to Commander Tung, she is expelled from the army and begins her return home.
-On her way, she is confronted by Xianniang, who reveals that she was also shunned by her people and fights for Khan only because he treats her as an equal and that no one else does.
-Additionally, she reveals that the attacks on the outposts have been a diversion, as Khan's true plan is to capture and execute the Emperor for having his father killed.
+Mulan decides to reveal her gender to Commander Tung, who expels her from the army.
+Later, she is confronted by Xianniang, who reveals that she was also shunned by her people and fights for Böri Khan only because he would treat her as an equal.
+She also reveals that the attacks on the outposts have been a diversion, as Böri Khan's true plan is to capture and execute the Emperor for having his father killed.
 Risking execution, Mulan returns to her battalion to warn them of the impending capture.
 The soldiers she befriended stand up for her, and Tung decides to believe her, and allows her to lead a unit to the Emperor's palace.

-Xianniang uses her magic to be in the image of the Imperial Chancellor and persuades the Emperor to accept Böri Khan's challenge to single combat, while removing the city guards from their posts.
+Xianniang uses her magic to take the image of the Imperial Chancellor, and persuades the Emperor to accept Böri Khan's challenge to single combat, while removing the city guards from their posts.
 The guards are murdered, and the Rourans prepare to burn the Emperor alive.
 Mulan's unit distracts the Rourans while Mulan goes to save the Emperor.
-Khan tries to snipe her with an arrow, but Xianniang, sympathetic to Mulan and disenchanted from Khan, transforms into a hawk and sacrifices herself by intercepting the arrow.
-Mulan kills Khan, but not before he disarms her and destroys her father's sword.
+Böri Khan tries to snipe her with an arrow, but Xianniang, sympathetic to Mulan and disenchanted with the Khan, transforms into a hawk and sacrifices herself by intercepting the arrow.
+Mulan kills Böri Khan, but not before he disarms her and destroys her father's sword.
 She frees the Emperor, who offers to let her join his personal guard.
-She declines the offer and returns to her village.
+She declines the offer to return to her village.

 Mulan is reunited with her family.
 An emissary from the Emperor, under the leadership of Commander Tung, arrives to present Mulan with a new sword, while making a personal request that she join the Imperial Army as an officer.